blakeridgway/blakeridgway/README.md

   <p style="max-width: 900px; margin: auto; font-size: 1.05em; line-height: 1.6; text-align: center;">
     I’m a Site Reliability and CloudOps Engineer with a strong foundation in cloud networking, automation, and security.
 In my full-time role, I'm passionate about <strong>building the future of healthcare by designing and developing highly scalable and resilient infrastructure.</strong>
     <br><br>
-    I build observable platforms using Infrastructure-as-Code and am currently expanding my toolkit by <strong>leveraging GoLang to create performant, concurrent systems</strong> that allow teams to ship faster with confidence.
+    I build observable platforms using Infrastructure-as-Code and am currently expanding my toolkit by <strong>leveraging Rust to create performant, concurrent systems</strong> that allow teams to ship faster with confidence.
 I’m especially interested in roles that bridge Site Reliability and Network Engineering—where I can design secure, high‑performance networks, automate cloud infrastructure, and build monitoring that prevents incidents before they happen.
   </p>
 </div>